M-A-N-I-K/mind_vaidya/README.md

    npm run dev
    ```

-4. Access the platform in your web browser at `http://localhost:3000`.
+4. Access the platform in your web browser at `http://localhost:5173`.

-## Contributing

-We welcome contributions from the community.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more information on how to get involved.

 ## License